22sayantan/22sayantan/README.md

-- 👋 Hi, I’m @22sayantan
+- 👋 Hi, I’m Sayantan
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding @ Python-Flask-ML
-- 🌱 I’m currently learning computer science engineering
+- 🌱 I’m computer science engineering graduate
-- 💞️ I’m looking to collaborate on frontend developer
+- 💞️ I’m looking to collaborate on backend developer
 - 📫 How to reach me ...

 <!---